Munda Airport

 Munda International Airport is an international airport adjacent to the town of Munda, Western Province in Solomon Islands.

 Originally built by Japanese forces during World War II and further developed by the U. S. Naval Construction Battalions 24 and 73 following its capture.
 After the war, the airfield became a commercial airport for regional flights.

-In 2015, a New Zealand government aid and development project significantly upgraded the field to an international airport.
+In 2013, a US$20 million New Zealand government aid and development project significantly modernized and repaired the air strip, which was in disrepair.
 The upgrade included the removal of a large amount of unexploded ordnance left behind by vacating Japanese and US forces.
-Although there were no international flights scheduled by 2019, the main economic purpose of the upgrade is to serve as an alternate field for international flights to Honiara International Airport, significantly reducing the fuel load and improving the economics of the flight.
+In 2019, $6 million in further upgrades were funded by the New Zealand government in order to upgrade the airport to international standards, allowing the airport to receive international flights.
+The main economic purpose of the upgrade is to serve as an alternate field for international flights to Honiara International Airport, significantly reducing the fuel load and improving the economics of the flight.
 For example, prior to the Munda upgrade, a flight from Brisbane to Honiara had to carry sufficient fuel to return to Brisbane because that was the nearest viable alternate.

 In 2023, a new international terminal building was opened.

+In 2024, the airport saw its first international flights from Brisbane.